Devansh176/Wallpaper-App/README.md

 - **Unsplash:**
   Create a developer account at [unsplash.com/developers](https://unsplash.com/developers), get the Access Key, and set it in `unsplash_api.dart`

----

-## 📷 Screens (optional)

-You can add app UI screenshots here if needed.

----

 ## 👨‍💻 Author